Felix8971/tavolos/README.md

 # Tavolos
-A static web page for a restaurant
+A static web page for the restaurant Dine in th dark (a code challenge).

+Just click [here](http://felixdebon.com/tavolos) for a live demo

 ### Pre-requirements
 - node & npm & yarn installed